-One Colorado state park getting tough on 'no show' campers – will others follow?
+One Colorado state park getting tough on 'no show' campers – Will others follow?

-Officials at one state park campground inn Colorado are getting serious about dealing with campers who reserve a site and never show up.
+Officials at one state park campground in Colorado are getting serious about dealing with campers who reserve a site and never show up.

 Steamboat Lake State Park in Colorado just instituted a new policy aimed at curtailing the number of nightly “no shows” at its campground.